 What’s kind of neat is that if you have the flap open, you can use the strap that is on the outside of the flap to loop around a hanger or something, and the backpack can hang on the wall totally open, like some kind of giant travel toiletries kit.

 Here’s a look at most of the stuff I keep in the JanSport Hatchet backpack.
 I just noticed… I have 5 “creatures” along for the ride!

-In conclusion, the JanSport Hatchet backpack is a comfortable, stylish, and functional backpack which has the potential to be great, but falls short because of poor interior organization.
+In conclusion, the JanSport Hatchet backpack is a comfortable, stylish, and functional backpack which has the potential to be great but falls short because of the poor interior organization.
 Still, for the price, it’s a pretty good backpack.
 Plus, JanSport backpacks have a lifetime guarantee, so if anything goes wrong or wears out, they will replace it for free!
 So, I’ll be using my new backpack regularly, while I look for ways to improve the interior situation.
 3.5 out of 5 stars!